Aurora-yzj/openwrt-selinux-policy/README.md

-* The interface provides an option to manually flash the device with a specified image, I pointed it to the built `~/openwrt/bin/targets//mvebu/cortexa9/openwrt-mvebu-cortexa9-linksys_wrt1900acs-squashfs-factory.img` factory image and confirmed multiply times that I want to flash the device using this image.
+* The interface provides an option to manually flash the device with a specified image, I pointed it to the built `~/openwrt/bin/targets//mvebu/cortexa9/openwrt-mvebu-cortexa9-linksys_wrt1900acs-squashfs-factory.img` factory image and confirmed multiple times that I want to flash the device using this image.
 * The device rebooted and I used `ssh root@192.126.1.1` to log into the device.